Responsible Officer: Vice-Chancellor and President

 Any policies replaced by

-Student Conduct and Discipline Policy
+this policy: Student Conduct and Discipline Policy

 Policy number: G23.